 A full ingredient list with exact measurements can be found in the recipe card below.

-How to Make Easy Cheesy Layered Taco Casserole with Ground Beef and Corn Tortillas
+How to Make a Layered Taco Casserole

 Step One: Prepare the Beef Mixture

 Preheat your oven to 375°F (190°C).
 In a skillet over medium heat, brown the ground beef with the diced onion until the meat is no longer pink and the onion is translucent.
 Drain any excess fat.
-Season the mixture with taco seasoning, cumin, salt, and pepper.
-Stir to combine.

 Step Two: Add the Vegetables